K-Scorpio/scorpiosec/content/en/posts/post8.md

 * Choose a drive letter from the list and click "OK.

-After assigning a drive letter, your USB drive should now appear in File Explorer on your Windows laptop.
+After assigning a drive letter, your USB drive should now appear in File Explorer on your Windows computer.

 ![GParted Operation Successful](/images/File-Explorer.png)